srishti-10/CALM-Cognitive-Aware-Learning-Model/README.md

 ## Usage
 - Access the UI at `http://localhost:8501` after running Streamlit.
+- Install Google Auth application to Login
+- You can use Pgadmin4 or PostGreSQL extension on IDE to see database
 - Register or log in to start chatting with the emotion-aware chatbot.
 - Export conversations as PDF or play the embedded Unity game.